From speed to scale: The next decade of power

 Nuclear power

-Nuclear continues to benefit from strong policy support and renewed prioritization, highlighted by the U.S. commitment to build 10 new reactors by 2030 with up to $80 billion in investment using Westinghouse technology, a company owned by Brookfield.
+This renewed prioritization was highlighted by the U.S. commitment to develop 10 new reactors by 2030 with up to $80 billion in investment using technology from Westinghouse, a company owned by Brookfield.
 This initiative will cement nuclear’s role as a key element of U.S. energy and AI growth, providing a reliable, carbon-free source of baseload power to meet rising demand.

 This transformational commitment is set to catalyze a large-scale buildout of the domestic nuclear supply chain—from component manufacturing to workforce development and engineering capacity—while creating meaningful opportunities for Westinghouse, whose AP1000 remains the only new reactor design to be deployed in the U.S.